drramki-chop/EDM-setup/README.md

 ## Considerations

+1. If EDM fails, think about following reasons:
+  - See if the input files conforms to the requirements (input.yml/ manifest/ bed file) and appropriate permissions exist for     the output folders.
+  - Absolte paths are provided for bam files and the index files should be in the same folder.
+  - See if there is enough memory/ resources provided in the template.

-1. ExomeDepth performs best when the cohort is homogeneous in terms of sample preparation, library prep, exome capture kit,  sequencing platform and sequencing center.
+2. ExomeDepth performs best when the cohort is homogeneous in terms of sample preparation, library prep, exome capture kit,  sequencing platform and sequencing center.
 If you gather samples from different sources, this may not be the best tool.
 Always test the pipeline first with known variants.

-2. CNV calling in chromosome X is challenging as it depends only on ~6000 exons.
+3. CNV calling in chromosome X is challenging as it depends only on ~6000 exons.
 A decent number of samples is required to get reliable results.

-3. We recommend a transition probability of 1e-8 for balanced performance.
+4. We recommend a transition probability of 1e-8 for balanced performance.
 If you prefer more sensitivity, 1e-4 is the default recommended by the ExomeDepth.